N.Y. man gets year in prison for Maxim magazine deal fraud

 Darden also impersonated his father on phone calls and in emails and forged documents stating that the elder Darden would provide collateral for the deal, prosecutors said.

-His efforts led to the announcement that Maxim's then-owner, Alpha Media Group Inc, partly owned by private equity firm Cerberus Capital Management LP [CBS.UL], would sell Maxim.
+His efforts led to the announcement that Maxim's then-owner, Alpha Media Group Inc, partly owned by private equity firm Cerberus Capital Management LP, would sell Maxim.

 The case is U.S. v.
 Darden, U.S. District Court, Southern District of New York, No. 14-cr-00534.